Orange Flight Training is a Recreational Flight Training School (FTS) operating under the Recreational Aviation Australia (RAAus) organisation.

 Why Choose Orange?

-Orange Airport is a fairly busy Regional Airport, with a mixture of Regular Public Transport aircraft (Rex), Air Ambulance, Flying Doctor Service, training aircraft of both fixed wing and helicopter types, helicopter charter and a steady stream of other visiting aircraft.
-This mix of traffic is essential to allow student pilots to gain confidence to fit in with others, and to build the communication skills necessary to converse over the radio.
+Orange Airport is a fairly busy Regional Airport, with a mixture of Regular Public Transport aircraft, Air Ambulance, Flying Doctor Service, training aircraft of both fixed wing and helicopter types, helicopter charter and a steady stream of other visiting aircraft.
+Regional Express conducts several flights daily between Orange and Sydney, and Corporate Air flies the Brisbane-Orange-Brisbane route each weekday.
+More recently, the Helicopter Rescue Base operated by TOLL has re-located from the township to the airport.
+This mix of traffic is essential to allow student pilots to gain confidence to interact with others, and to build the communication skills necessary to converse over the radio.

 It's not so busy, however, that it becomes threatening or scary to operate in.
 There's no control tower to direct operations, so students learn to arrange separation with other traffic using "alerted see and avoid" principles.
 Our two training areas abutt the airport, one to the south and the other to the north-west, so there's no delay in transport to a training area.